 If a service considers that an emergency or unexpected situation has arisen that increases risks to children, they may engage or employ a children’s worker to reduce those risks without completing all components of the safety check, forup to 5 consecutive working days, as long as the employee has a current police vet.

 However, in the interests of children’s safety, we recommend that service begin the full safety checking process as soon as possible in an emergency or unexpected situation.

-Under Section 39(3) of the Vulnerable Children Act, service providers are required to be able to provide details on any safety check done on a person and their work history including:
+Under Section 39(3) of the Children's Act 2014, service providers are required to be able to provide details on any safety check done on a person and their work history including: